118th Light Anti-Aircraft Regiment, Royal Artillery: 11th Battalion, Gloucestershire Regiment

-11th Battalion, Gloucestershire Regiment (not to be confused with 11th (Service) Battalion, Gloucestershire Regiment, formed in World War I), was originally formed on 28 May 1940 as 50th Holding Battalion, Gloucestershire Regiment, as part of the rapid expansion of the Army with wartime conscripts, but it converted to infantry on 9 October that year as the 11th Battalion.
+11th Battalion, Gloucestershire Regiment (not to be confused with 11th (Reserve) Battalion, Gloucestershire Regiment, formed in World War I), was originally formed on 28 May 1940 as 50th Holding Battalion, Gloucestershire Regiment, as part of the rapid expansion of the Army with wartime conscripts, but it converted to infantry on 9 October that year as the 11th Battalion.
 On 8 November it joined 221st Independent Infantry Brigade (Home) when that static defence formation was organised at Chatham, Kent.
 On 26 February 1941 the brigade was temporarily attached to 2nd Division, at that time serving in the East Riding of Yorkshire as part of I Corps.
 On 19 March the brigade came under the new Yorkshire County Division formed for coast defence in that area.

 On 1 December Yorkshire County Division was downgraded to East Riding Coastal Area and 221st Brigade was broken up.
 On 11 December 11th Gloucesters transferred to 218th Independent Brigade, still in the East Riding Coastal Area.
 However, the battalion did not remain there long: it left 218th Bde on 31 January 1942 and next day it was transferred to the Royal Artillery (RA) and began to retrain as a light anti-aircraft (LAA) regiment.